Autofill Help

 chrome-extension://nlmmgnhgdeffjkdckmikfpnddkbbfkkk/options.html

-The Options page can also be accessed through the right-click context menu if the setting is enabled in the Other Stuff tab, or by right-clicking on the extension icon (lightning bolt).
+The Options page can also be accessed through the right-click context menu if the setting is enabled in the Settings tab, or by right-clicking on the extension icon (lightning bolt). - Q 23.
+What exactly is a "form field" anyway?

 - A A form field, also known as a form control or form element, is used to submit data from the client (your browser) to the server.
 It can have the following HTML tags: